 I followed the guard up to the second floor of the inn and entered Xie Wuyuan's room.
 The air was thick with the smell of medicine.

-Xie Wuyuan lay on the bed, his breath faint, while Liu Mingyue stood anxiously by his side.
-A few doctors were present in the room, looking helpless.
+Xie Wuyuan lay on the bed, his breath shallow, while Liu Mingyue stood anxiously by his side.
+Several doctors were present in the room, looking helpless.

-I stepped forward, maintaining a distance as I assessed Xie Wuyuan on the bed.
-His lips were cracked, his complexion pale, and his eye sockets were sunken.
-It was clear he had been poisoned severely.
+I stepped closer, keeping a distance as I assessed Xie Wuyuan on the bed.
+His lips were cracked, his complexion ashen, and his eye sockets were sunken.
+It was indeed a sign of severe poisoning.

 The doctors exchanged glances.
 Liu Mingyue frowned and asked, "Do you know medicine?"

 "I know a little," I replied.
-I had read many medical texts and treatises on poisons in the library at Piaomiao Peak.
-While I wasn't a true master physician, I was confident in my ability to handle common poisons.
+I had read many medical texts and treatises in the library on Piaomiao Peak.
+While I couldn't compare to a true divine doctor, I was confident in my ability to handle common poisons.

 "You..."
 Liu Mingyue clearly did not believe me.

-"Let her try," Xie Wuyuan said weakly from the bed.
+"Let her give it a try, cough cough..."
+Xie Wuyuan weakly spoke from the bed.
 "I trust her."

-Liu Mingyue glanced at Xie Wuyuan and finally gritted her teeth, waving her hand to dismiss the others.
-She remained, standing to the side and watching me closely.
+Liu Mingyue looked at Xie Wuyuan and finally gritted her teeth, waving her hand for the others to leave.
+She did not leave herself but stood nearby, watching me closely.

 "What kind of poison is it?"
 I asked.

 I didn't ask further.
-Instead, I pulled out a small porcelain vial from my pocket, poured out a black pill, and held it to Xie Wuyuan's lips.
+Instead, I took out a small porcelain vial from my pocket and poured out a black pill, holding it to Xie Wuyuan's lips.
 "Open your mouth."

 Without hesitation, Xie Wuyuan opened his mouth.

 "How do you know it's an antidote?
 What if it's poison?"
-She looked at me skeptically.
+She looked at me with suspicion.

 I was too tired to explain myself.
 "If you don't trust me, you can seek someone more skilled."